Choose the Right Internet Type

 Major fibre providers in Canada

-For a detailed comparison, see our guide to Bell vs Rogers vs TELUS.
+For a detailed comparison, see our guide to Bell vs Rogers vs TELUS internet.

 What to watch for with fibre

-- Apartments and condos: Building management may have agreements with specific providers.
-See our guide to Internet for Your Apartment.
+• Apartments and condos: Building management may have agreements with specific providers.
+See our guide to internet for your apartment, and use our secure apartment Wi-Fi guide if you share hallways, walls, or building infrastructure with many neighbours.

 Cable Internet